Online Poker & Casino a Possibility for Michigan in 2020

 Many sectors across the United States are suffering due to the COVID-19 outbreak.
 The gambling industry, in particular, has been hammered.
 All land-based casinos were ordered to close in early March and have remained shut ever since.
 This means the majority of those casinos have had little to no revenue in months.
 The exceptions to this are those casinos with online gambling partners.
 Online gaming revenue won’t be a complete game-changer, but it does offer some form of revenue and cash flow and keeps customers engaged.
 States such as Delaware, New Jersey, Pennsylvania, and Nevada have benefited from online income.

-Michigan passed legislation to legalize online poker and online casino games in December 2019, but launching such sites takes time.
+Michigan passed legislation to legalize online poker and MI mobile and online casino games in December 2019, but launching such sites takes time.
 However, given the current circumstances, this process may need to be brought forward.
 Casinos are in desperate need of income, and that picture is not going to change for the foreseeable future.
 This may mean online casinos become a reality in the Wolverine State quicker than expected.

 Initial Launch Date of 2021